TehShrike/abstract-state-router/readme.md

 If a state change is triggered during a state transition, and the DOM hasn't been manipulated yet, then the current state change is discarded, and the new one replaces it.
 Otherwise, it is queued and applied once the current state change is done.

+If `stateName` is `null`, the current state is used as the destination.

 ```js
 stateRouter.go('app')
 // This actually redirects to app.tab1, because the app state has the default child: 'tab1'